 Young children are most likely to experience sleep paralysis, but it can also happen to adults.
 If you have narcolepsy, you may be more likely to experience sleep paralysis.

-REM Sleep Behavior Disorder is a condition where you physically act out your dreams.
+REM sleep behavior disorder is a condition where you physically act out your dreams.
 You’re typically not aware of your actions unless you wake up during the episode.
-Most episodes of REM Sleep Disorder involve nightmare-type dreams of being chased or attacked, which causes you to physically defend yourself by violently punching, kicking and screaming.
+Most episodes of REM sleep disorder involve nightmare-type dreams of being chased or attacked, which causes you to physically defend yourself by violently punching, kicking and screaming.

-REM Sleep Disorder may be present in addition to another sleep disorder like sleep apnea.
+REM sleep disorder may be present in addition to another sleep disorder like sleep apnea.

 Usually infrequent and mild, parasomnia behaviors aren't typically cause for concern.
 But if they happen often enough or become severe, you may need care from a sleep medicine specialist.